nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

     This lens is *maybe* as powerful as a 8x microscope objective.
     The nominal 100x includes the magnification between the 1/2.5" camera sensor and a great big monitor.

+[^cmount]: C-mount lenses can mount on a CS-mount camera using a 5mm
+    spacer (see above), but not vice-versa.

 This is an earlier prototype using a large servo and chunky gears.
 It clamps onto the lens barrel and focus ring using